Admission to Major

 Continuing students should meet with their advisors prior to preregistration, which takes place approximately four weeks before the end of each quarter.
-For fall quarter, new first-year students are invited to come to campus during the summer for basic skills placement testing, transitional advising, and registration for classes.
-Transfer students who have completed more than 45 transferable credits may also register during a specified period during the summer, but they should recognize that faculty advisors are not always available at this time.
-There is no early registration program for new students for winter or spring quarters.
+For fall quarter, new first-year students are invited to come to campus during the summer for transitional advising, and registration for classes.
+Transfer students who have completed more than 40 transferable credits may also register during a specified period during the summer, but they should recognize that faculty advisors are not always available at this time.

 Students who do not participate in preregistration or early registration may register for classes at the beginning of each quarter.
-On the first day of the registration period, Academic Advising Services provides an orientation to the university's general education program and advising processes.
-Attendance is strongly encouraged.
+Academic Advising Services provides an orientation for new students on the university's general education program and advising processes.

-As a student progresses, identification with a major program of studies becomes more important to effective advising.
+As a student progresses, identification with a major program of studies becomes necessary for effective advising.
 Students are required to apply for admission to the program in which they want to major.
 Application forms are available in department offices.
-After completing the form, submit it to the department office which administers the major.
+After completing the form, students should submit it to the department office which administers the major.
 A major or pre-major advisor will be assigned by the major department at the time a student is admitted into a major or pre-major program.

 Currently enrolled students preregister for courses by using the university telephone registration system.
 A tuition prepayment is required prior to preregistration.

 Registration for new and readmitted students, and continuing students who did not preregister, begins the first day of each academic quarter.
 Students may change their schedule during the designated change of schedule period.
 Students are encouraged to use the telephone registration system to complete all registration transactions.

 Registration, in-person or by telephone, obligates students for payment of all tuition and fees.
 If tuition is not paid by the due date, students will be liable for a late fee and for any other reasonable collection costs and charges.